 Acquisition tax planning

 You should take advice on the best way to structure transactions so that stamp duty and other taxes are minimised.
 For example, the way stamp duties apply will differ depending on whether you acquire the assets of a company or the company itself.
-Similarly, there may be opportunities to mitigate stamp duty reserve tax by acquiring a property-owning company rather than directly purchasing the property involved.
+Similarly, there may be opportunities to mitigate stamp duty by acquiring a property-owning company rather than directly purchasing the property involved.

 The way a transaction is structured can also involve significant and sometimes complex VAT issues.